checkedc/checkedc-clang/clang/automation/travis/README.md

 # Build System for Checked C

-Because Building Clang/LLVM is actually really complicated, we have this repository as a completely seperate space to build within.
+Because Building Clang/LLVM is actually really complicated, we have this repository as a completely separate space to build within.

 Effectively, we clone all the repos we want to build into the correct structure within this directory, and then build.
 This works because it means we can